Hassiummm/Hassiummm/README.md

 Please share any books or articles you find interesting (>^ω^<)

-If you find mistakes in my notes, please contact me at shuaih5@illinois.edu or on discord (my username: hassium_hs)
+Contact me via: shuaih5@illinois.edu or discord (my username: hassium_hs)

 For more information, check my Hello World repository.